najlabintnajeeb/FinFET-Circuit-Design/Module_1_Scaling_Beyond_CMOS/L9_BOEL_Innovations/README.md

 Severe gap fill        Improved gap fill
 ```

-### Subtractive Process (Future Direction)
+### Subtractive Process

-For materials like ruthenium, a **subtractive etch process** (analogous to how aluminium was historically patterned) becomes viable because:
-- Ruthenium can be etched
-- Ruthenium does not require thick diffusion barriers
+For materials like ruthenium, a subtractive process becomes possible — deposit a blanket metal film and etch it to pattern, similar to how aluminium was done.
+This works because ruthenium can be etched and does not need thick barriers, enabling a fully barrierless flow.
-- A barrierless flow is achievable, eliminating the volume penalty of barriers entirely

-> **Why aluminium failed at scale:** Aluminium was patterned subtractively but has higher resistivity than copper and suffers from electromigration.
-Copper solved those issues but introduced the damascene constraint.
-Ruthenium potentially solves all three simultaneously.
+> **Why aluminium was replaced:** Aluminium was patterned subtractively but has higher resistivity than copper and suffers from electromigration.
+Copper solved those problems but required the damascene process.
+Ruthenium can potentially address all three.

 </details>